 The district is committed to providing a safe environment for employees.
 An accredited management planner has developed an asbestos management plan for each school.
-A copy of the district's management plan is kept in each campus administrator's office and the Henrietta ISD Administration Office and is available for inspection during normal business hours.
+A copy of the district's management plan is kept in the Henrietta Administration Office and is available for inspection during normal business hours.